zimfw/input/README.md

 Settings
 --------

+This module also provides 'double-dot parent directory expansion'.
+The behavior of this expantion is to turn `...` into `../..` and so on (`....` into `../../..`) , so the user desn't need to type too many `/..` (disabled by default).

-This module also provides double-dot parent directory expansion.
-It can be enabled with:
+It can be enabled by adding:

     zstyle ':zim:input' double-dot-expand yes